Updated May 31, 2023

 - India: Replacement String

-By default, SED replaces the first occurrence of the word ‘Country’ in each line and performs no action on second, third occurrence.
+By default, SED replaces the first occurrence of the word ‘Country’ in each line and performs no action on the second or third occurrence.

 2. Substitution of nth Occurrence: Replaces the second occurrence of the word Country with India in the file sample.txt.
 In the same way, we can replace the occurrence of the nth word in a line.